 What vegetables should I use in this soup?

 I’m fond of hearty root veggies, like potatoes, carrots and parsnips.
 I also love cabbage and lots of onions.
 And green beans.
 Then add anything else you like, such as canned corn, lima beans or peas.
 The chopping of all the vegetables is the hardest part.
 But you gotta do it.
 And I’m of the opinion that more is better.

-How to make vegetable beef soup
+How to make ground beef vegetable soup